rizvn/eks-terraform/readme.md

-The aim of this terraform project to is to create a cluster that is ready for use with all the necessary addons and features enabled.
+This terraform project will create a ready to use cluster with the necessary addons and features.

 The following tapology will be deployed:

 ![Diagram](docs/eks-terraform.svg)

 - VPC with